 How much does a Radiologic Technologist make?

-The salary for a Radiologic Technologist can vary based on experience and location.
-Here are some common salaries:
+The salary of a Radiologic Technologist can vary based on experience and location.
+Here is a look at different salary ranges:

 What are the highest paying cities for a Radiologic Technologist?